pbl834610670/ECE445SP25_Team33/README.md

 ## 04/01/2025
 We first tested whether the voltage converter could successfully step up the voltage from 3.7V to 12V.
 After confirming it worked as expected, we connected one end of the converter to the battery and the other end to the vacuum fan.
 We then tested the functionality of the cooling fan to ensure it was able to effectively suck up dust from the table surface.
 In addition, we discussed the design of our robot’s base boards with the staff at the machine shop.

+## 02/21/2025
+We met to discuss the components we will use for each subsystem of our project.
+Initially, we planned to use a depth camera for detecting the edges of the table.
+However, after deciding to use only the Arduino Uno as our development board and realizing that the depth camera is relatively expensive and may not be easily compatible，we decided to switch to using ultrasonic sensors for both obstacle avoidance and edge detection.

 ## 02/19/2025
 We had our design review demo today.
 Initially, we planned to use both a Raspberry Pi and an Arduino Uno as our development boards, with each handling different functionalities.
 For example, we intended for the ESP32 to control the robot car’s motion, while the Raspberry Pi would handle obstacle avoidance and edge detection.
 However, during the demo, we received feedback suggesting that we simplify the system by using only one development board.
 After discussing, we decided to use Arduino Uno as our primary development board.